scylladb/scylla-manager/docs/source/sctool/index.rst

    version

-``sctool`` is a Command Line Interface (CLI) for the Scylla Manager server.
+``sctool`` is a Command Line Interface (CLI) for the ScyllaDB Manager server.
-The server communicates with managed Scylla clusters and performs cluster-wide operations such as automatic repair and backup.
+The server communicates with managed ScyllaDB clusters and performs cluster-wide operations such as automatic repair and backup.

 Syntax
 ---------